agiliq/djenofdjango/source/models-tutorial.rst

 * The ``genre`` field should be restricted to a group of values and that can be accomplished by passing an iterable of 2-tuples for the value and representation as the choices argument of the CharField.

-* The __unicode__ property of the model defines it's string representation which will be used in the Admin interface, shell etc.
+* The __str__ property of the model defines it's string representation which will be used in the Admin interface, shell etc.

 So far, we have defined the CD model, now we need to get it rolling in django: